DataDog/integrations-core/nginx_ingress_controller/README.md

 * [Restart the Agent][3].

-### Configuration of the nginx check (optional)
+### Configuration of the NGINX check (optional)

-By default nginx metrics are collected by the nginx-ingress-controller check but for convenience you might want to run the regular `nginx` check on the ingress controller.
+By default, NGINX metrics are collected by the `nginx-ingress-controller` check, but for convenience you might want to run the regular `nginx` check on the ingress controller.

-You achieve so by making the nginx status page reachable from the agent by using the `nginx-status-ipv4-whitelist` setting on the controller and adding autodiscovery annotations to the controller pod.
+You can achieve this by making the NGINX status page reachable from the Agent.
+To do this, use the `nginx-status-ipv4-whitelist` setting on the controller and add Autodiscovery annotations to the controller pod.

-For example these annotations enable both the `nginx` and `nginx-ingress-controller` checks and the log collection:
+For example these annotations, enable both the `nginx` and `nginx-ingress-controller` checks and the log collection:

 ```text
 ad.datadoghq.com/nginx-ingress-controller.check_names: '["nginx","nginx_ingress_controller"]'